-The directors then have a period of fifteen (15) days from receipt of the draft decisions to cast their vote.
 The vote may be cast by any written means, including electronic transmission.
-Any director who has not replied within the aforementioned period shall be deemed to have abstained.
+Any director who has not replied within the stipulated period shall be deemed to have abstained.
+The quorum and majority rules for written consultations are those applicable to decisions taken at meetings of the Board of Directors.